-The bill amends Section 3-1-28 of the Code of Alabama 1975 to update the regulations regarding the disposal of dead animals.
-Key changes include the replacement of the word "which" with "that" and the phrase "their possession" with "his or her possession."
-The bill specifies that owners or custodians of animals that die or are killed must burn or bury the animals at least two feet below the ground within 24 hours, or dispose of them according to the rules set by the Alabama Department of Agriculture and Industries.
+The bill amends Section 3-1-28 of the Code of Alabama 1975, which outlines the responsibilities of animal owners or custodians regarding the disposal of dead animals.
+Key changes include the replacement of the word "which" with "that," and the phrase "in their possession" is changed to "in his or her possession."
+The bill specifies that owners must burn or bury the bodies of dead animals at least two feet below the ground within 24 hours, or dispose of them according to the rules set by the Alabama Department of Agriculture and Industries.
 Additionally, it clarifies that no animal should be disposed of near a residence in a manner that creates a nuisance.

 Statutes affected: Introduced: 3-1-28, 3-1-28